rolfbecker/MIE_2.02_GeoInfo_WS2021/gi0805_SQL/README.md

 	psql -h localhost -U postgres -d postgres -f 020_create_database_env_db_V001.sql

-## Create relations "Bar" and "Sells" used in the presentation on Relational Algebra ##
+# Presentation on Relational Algebra: Create the example relations from the presentation ##

 Admittedly, this data is not environmental data but it is used in the presentation on Relational Algebra (RA).